Jay Moloney

 James David "Jay" Moloney (November 14, 1964 – November 16, 1999) was an American Hollywood talent agent.
 Moloney was a top Creative Artists Agency (CAA) agent and a protégé of CAA founder Michael Ovitz.
-He committed suicide at age 35.
+He died by suicide at age 35.

 Early life and education

 Moloney grew up in Southern California, but moved to Newport, Oregon with his mother at age 14.
 His father, Jim Moloney, was a Hollywood screenwriter who died in 1994.
 He was of Irish and Jewish descent.

 Career

 Moloney joined Creative Artists Agency (CAA) as an intern in June 1983 while attending USC.
 He later dropped out of college at the age of 20.
 He quickly became a protege of Michael Ovitz, the founder of CAA.
 By the age of 21, Moloney was part of CAA's "Young Turks", along with David O'Connor, Kevin Huvane, Richard Lovett and Bryan Lourd, who as a group would go on to lead CAA after Ovitz's departure.
 At the peak of his career, he handled Hollywood stars including Steven Spielberg, Martin Scorsese, David Letterman, Uma Thurman, and Leonardo DiCaprio.

 After Ovitz left CAA for Disney, Moloney was named managing director.
 Due to an addiction to cocaine that started in 1995, Moloney was unable to perform on the job, and was later forced out of CAA.
 His career fall was documented in the media.
 In 1999, he joined Paradise Music & Entertainment, but his contract was terminated due to his frequent absences.